 Who’s That Girl?

-I quit Corporate America, explored my curiosity, and built a business around teaching 9-5er’s and entrepreneurs, how to become recognized leaders in the workplace and influential voices within their industry.
+I quit Corporate America, explored my curiosity, and built a business around teaching people how to become recognized leaders in the workplace and influential voices within their industry.

-Through my workshops, awareness campaigns, and strategic partnerships, I’ve helped my clients grow their businesses, attract paid speaking engagements, launch global conferences, get booked on TV shows, and land features in print and online publications.
+Through workshops, public relations campaigns, and strategic partnerships, I’ve helped my clients position themselves as thought leaders, attract paid speaking engagements, launch global conferences, get booked on TV shows, and get featured in print and online publications like The NY Times, Business Insider, Black Enterprise and more.

-The bottom line is this: whether you’ve got something to sell or you’re ready to stand out and get the conversation started about a topic in your industry, I’m here to help you make it happen.
+The bottom line is this: if you’re ready to stand out in your industry I’m here to help you make it happen.

 So, how did this all come about?